Overview of thinkorswim and Active Trader Pro

 Fidelity:

-Beyond the default order ticket, there are additional options on ATP.
-The conditional order form supports triggers and conditional orders, while the discrete form is used for direct-access routing, providing four routing options.
+Besides the default order ticket, there are others on ATP.
+A conditional order form has triggers and conditional orders.
+A discrete order form must be used to incorporate direct-access routing (we found four venues).

-Fidelity’s desktop platform also streams live Bloomberg TV and includes a time and sales window for additional market insight.
+Besides the very useful trade tickets, Fidelity’s desktop system also streams live Bloomberg TV and has a time & sales window.

 Charles Schwab:

-While Bloomberg isn’t available on thinkorswim, it does feature CNBC and Charles Schwab Network streams.
+Bloomberg won’t be found on thinkorswim, but CNBC and Charles Schwab Network will.

 Winner: Charles Schwab